sap-tutorials/Tutorials/tutorials/btp-app-cap-mta-deployment/btp-app-cap-mta-deployment.md

-6. Check if the `MultiApps` plugin is already installed:
+6. Check if the `multiapps` plugin is already installed:

     ```Shell/Bash
     cf plugins
     ```

-7. If the `MultiApps` plugin isn't installed, install it now:
+7. If the `multiapps` plugin isn't installed, install it now:

     ```Shell/Bash
     cf install-plugin multiapps